JPVBMR/Flutter/README.md

 - [Expense Tracker](./expense_tracker_app) - An expense tracker app to manage and track your expenses with Charts and Dismissable List Items.
 - [Meals App](./meals_app) - An app with different screens and navigation options with Side Drawers and Bottom Navigation Bars.
 It uses Providers & Notifiers to manage state across different widgets  and also Implicity/Explicity Animations.
 - [Shopping List App](./shopping_list_app) - An app to create and manage a shopping list with features to add and delete items.
 Integrates with Firebase to store data remotely via HTTPS requests.
+- [Group Chat App](./chat_app) - Chat application integrated with Firebase.
+It features user authentication, allowing users to register and log in using email and password.
+Once authenticated, users can engage in real-time messaging with others, complete with profile pictures.
+Firebase handles the backend operations, ensuring smooth and reliable data storage and retrieval.

 ### :runner: How to Run